amithkoujalgi/sys-stats/README.md

 #### Get Involved

-I welcome contributions!
+Contributions are most welcome!
-Whether it's reporting a bug, proposing an enhancement, or helping with code, please refer to the contribution guidelines to get started.
+Whether it's reporting a bug, proposing an enhancement, or helping with code - any sort of contribution is much appreciated.
+Please refer to the contribution guidelines to get started.

 ### License